Hygiene when feeding garden birds

-Why it is vital to keep bird feeders and feeding areas clean?
+Why it is absolutely vital to keep bird feeders and feeding areas clean

-After cats, the biggest reason for the premature death of garden birds is probably disease caused by dirty bird feeders.
+After cats, the biggest reason for the premature death of garden birds is disease caused by dirty bird feeders and areas around and below feeders not being kept clean.
 Some species of bird are particularly prone to disease, and top of this list would have to be the Greenfinch.
-A recent study undertaken by the Zoological Society of London, the British Trust for Ornithology, and Fera Science analysed over 25 years of data and found dramatic changes in some British bird populations, which scientists believe could have been caused by disease spread at bird feeding sites.
-However, it must be stressed that if the guidelines are followed, and bird feeders and feeding areas are kept clean, cases of disease will be rare.
+A relatively recent study undertaken by the Zoological Society of London, the British Trust for Ornithology, and Fera Science, analysed over 25 years of data and found dramatic changes in some British bird populations, which the scientists believe is likely to have been caused by disease spread at bird feeding sites.
+However, it must be stressed that if these guidelines are followed and bird feeders and feeding areas are kept clean, cases of disease can be kept to a minimum.

 Common Diseases in Garden Birds